 CBD is short for cannabidiol, and no its not marijuana.
 But it is however, the active compound in hemp that will give you its medicinal and therapeutic properties and purposes.

 The difference between “THC” and “CBD” are large, in that when THC is not present, the plant is hemp.
-And when THC is present, it is marijuana.
+And when THC is present, it is marijuana, which you can see more about in my hemp and cbd article here.

 I was first introduced to CBD after a doctors visit.
 My friend from and room mate from University told me about what it was and how he tried it and it helped relieved anxiety and pain from his sports injury.